davidevegliante/finetuning-optimization-transformers/README.md

 * Concat of [CLS] token's last 4 layers

 ## Quantization
 In a very simplified manner, the quantization allows to reduce the size of the model and speedup the inference by transforming the model weights from `float32` to `int8`.
-More information [here](https://medium.com/microsoftazure/faster-and-smaller-quantized-nlp-with-hugging-face-and-onnx-runtime-ec5525473bb7) and here [https://pytorch.org/docs/stable/quantization.html].
+More information [here](https://medium.com/microsoftazure/faster-and-smaller-quantized-nlp-with-hugging-face-and-onnx-runtime-ec5525473bb7) and [here](https://pytorch.org/docs/stable/quantization.html).

 In this repo Dynamic Quantization is applied.